-Alberta Blue Cross walks its own wellness talk
+Alberta Blue Cross is serious about employee wellness

 Alberta Blue Cross is the province's largest benefits carrier, providing health and dental benefits to meet the needs of more than 1.7 million Albertans.
-The Alberta-based company offers benefit plans for individuals and families, seniors and large and small employers.
+The Edmonton-based company offers benefit plans for individuals and families, seniors, large and small employers and government.

 With wellness a foundational strategic objective, the company promotes a healthy lifestyle by providing employees the support they need to keep in top shape.
 That includes free access to a state-of-the-art wellness centre, annual wellness fairs and programs that focus on wellness covering topics from diet to financial and mental wellness.